josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🧿_Watch_The_Watchers/📸_street_photography_counter_surveillance.md

 - *Eye of Sauron* (Tolkien) as mythic precursor to Foucault’s panopticon — the totalising gaze.
 - *Tinker, Tailor, Soldier, Spy* (Le Carré) for the banality and schoolboy rituals of surveillance.
+- Susan Sontag’s *On Photography* and Ariella Azoulay’s *The Civil Contract of Photography* for theory of witness.
+- Films like *The Lives of Others* (Stasi), *Citizenfour* (Snowden), and *Do Not Split* (Hong Kong protests) as moving-image companions.
-- Free speech nonfiction on Hong Kong (2019–20) as direct contemporary mirror.
+- Free speech nonfiction on Hong Kong situates photography as both civic witness and criminalised act.
-- This node sits where street photography meets literary imagination and political archive.
+This node sits where street photography meets literary imagination and political archive.

 ---

 ## ✨ Stardust

-street photography, counter-surveillance, secret police, protest tactics, literary surveillance, eye of sauron, panopticon, john le carré, hong kong free speech, witness
+street photography, counter-surveillance, secret police, protest tactics, witness photography, photography theory, visual archive, memory politics, hong kong protests, civil resistance, panopticon

 ---